-For women in abusive relationships, there are many barriers to leaving, and might be one of them.
-Abusers may use to get women to stay or to return.
-They may to continue to over their victims.
+For women in abusive relationships, there are many barriers to leaving, and fear for their pet’s safety might be one of them.
+Abusers may use pets as leverage to get women to stay or to return.
+They may harm or threaten to harm the pet to continue to exert control over their victims.

 Depending where in Canada you live, November is either Domestic Violence Awareness Month or Woman Abuse Prevention Month.
 And it’s good to know that research and resources are increasingly taking pets into account.
-Research from the University of Windsor on a sample of women staying at shelters suggested that delayed leaving their partner because they couldn’t bring their pet to the shelter, and considered returning to their abuser because their partner had their pet.
-The link between violence against people and against animals is also the focus of the , which was formed in 2018.
+Research from the University of Windsor on a sample of women staying at shelters suggested that more than half of the women delayed leaving their partner because they couldn’t bring their pet to the shelter, and one-third of the women considered returning to their abuser because their partner had their pet.
+The link between violence against people and against animals is also the focus of the Canadian Violence Link Coalition, which was formed in 2018.
 The Coalition has several projects underway to introduce violence prevention and intervention strategies, as well as establish policies and practices.

-Based on , researchers at University of Windsor are now working to create to help women find detailed information on pet-friendly shelters in Canada and the United States.
-“We think it’s really important that they have this information so that when they decide they need to leave they know where they can go and which pets they can take with them,” Amy Fitzgerald, associate professor and acting department head at the University of Windsor’s Department of Sociology, Anthropology, and Criminology, told .
-The site, , is now live and data will be uploaded in the coming weeks.
+Based on several studies, researchers at University of Windsor are now working to create an online tool to help women find detailed information on pet-friendly shelters in Canada and the United States.
+“We think it’s really important that they have this information so that when they decide they need to leave they know where they can go and which pets they can take with them,” Amy Fitzgerald, associate professor and acting department head at the University of Windsor’s Department of Sociology, Anthropology, and Criminology, told CBC.
+The site, Safe Place for Pets, is now live and data will be uploaded in the coming weeks.

 In Taryn’s case, it was a pet fostering service that helped place her cat during her shelter stay.
 Through the SafePet Program, which operates in parts of Ontario, pet owners can make arrangements to drop off their pet at a partner vet clinic and caregivers can pick the pet up, so that the process is confidential.
-“I don’t want other women to feel they’re stuck in an unsafe environment,” Taryn .
+“I don’t want other women to feel they’re stuck in an unsafe environment,” Taryn told CBC.
 “There is a safe place for their animals.”

-In the meantime, calls for shelter services to accommodate pets are coming while due to lack of space and funding.
+In the meantime, calls for shelter services to accommodate pets are coming while shelters across the country are turning women away due to lack of space and funding.
 But what’s clear is that pets do play an important role in women’s decisions about leaving abusive relationships.